suhasHere/moq-drafts/draft-mzanaty-moq-loc.md

 points, as well as temporal and spatial layer identification. {{!I-D.ietf-avtext-framemarking}} .

+1. Does all the tracks go into same decoder or different decoder ? layered -> must go to the same decoder

+2. Multiple tracks
+    how are those mapped on encode side how are these fed into the decoder

+3. priority --> idr/not

+4.how is group and object number set or intepreted by the middleboxes ( switches not relays)

+5. Do we need extension mechanisms , like TLV ..

 ## Audio Header Data

 Audio Level: captures the magnitude of the audio level of the corresponding audio frame and values in encoded in 7 bits as defined in the section 3 of {{!RFC6464}}